ybertot/stdpp/README.md

 * `Generalizable All Variables`: This option enables implicit generalization in arguments of the form `` `{...}`` (i.e., anonymous arguments).
 Unfortunately, it also enables implicit generalization in `Instance`.
-We think that the fact taht both behaviors are coupled together is a
+We think that the fact that both behaviors are coupled together is a
   [bug in Coq](https://github.com/coq/coq/issues/6030).
 * The behavior of `Program` is tweaked: `Unset Transparent Obligations`, `Obligation Tactic := idtac`, `Add Search Blacklist "_obligation_"`.
 See